Elite (TV series): Casting

 In December 2021, FormulaTV reported Carmen Arrufat to be an addition to 6th season's cast.
-In October 2022, Maribel Verdú was included in the cast for the seventh season.
+In January 2022, Arrufat was confirmed to join the sixth season with Álex Pastrana, Alvaro de Juana, Ander Puig and Ana Bokesa.
+Guillermo Campra, Marc Bonnin and Ignacio Carrascal were promoted to series regulars.
+In October 2022, Maribel Verdú, Alejandro Albarracín, Iván Mendes, Gleb Abrosimov, Fernando Líndez and Mirela Balic were included in the cast for the seventh season, while Nadia Al Saidi, who recurred in the sixth season, was promoted to a series regular.

 In February 2023, Leonardo Sbaraglia was included in the cast for the seventh season.
+In March 2023, Anitta was cast in the seventh season.

+In July 2023, Ane Rot and Nuno Gallego were cast for the eighth season, while Mina El Hammani was confirmed to reprise her role.
+Mario Ermito and Alexandra Pino were also cast.

 Filming

 The series is filmed in the Madrid region, including parts filmed in San Lorenzo de El Escorial.
 The mountains to the north of the Spanish capital often feature in the background.

 The first two seasons were shot entirely in 4K.
 In a tweet shared by Expósito in October 2019, the actress revealed that the third season had already completed filming.

 The fourth season started filming on 3 August 2020 but suspended a day after.
 Filming resumed a week after when they reported that the test was fake.
 It was also revealed that the fifth season is being shot back-to-back with the fourth season.
 By 22 December 2020, filming for the season had already wrapped.

 Filming for the fifth season began in February 2021 and concluded on 15 June in the same year.

 Filming for the sixth season began in February 2022 and concluded on 3 June in the same year.

-Filming for the seventh season began in November 2022.
+Filming for the seventh season began in November 2022 and concluded on 23 March 2023.

+Filming for the eighth season began on 7 August 2023 and concluded on 20 December in the same year.

 Music

-Lynn Fainchtein serves as the music supervisor of the series.
+Lynn Fainchtein served as the music supervisor of the series.

+Ricardo Curto scored the series' soundtrack from season six onwards.